What's a Garrigue?

-If you’ve been reading about French wine (or our newest Proxies), you may have encountered the term “garrigue”, and you may be wondering: qu’est-ce que c’est?
+If you’ve been reading about French wine, you may have encountered the term “garrigue”, and you may be wondering: qu’est-ce que c’est?

 Garrigue is an ecological term for the low-lying, wild hillside vegetation found in parts of the Mediterranean Coast, including France.
 (It's also known by the Greek name “phrygana”.)